Bringing A Dynamic Syllabus Builder Into Focus

 At Learning Pool, we like to talk in terms of problems and solutions.
-We believe it’s important to invest the necessary time in identifying the root problems in order to come up with a solution that makes a meaningful difference.
-This seems natural and obvious, of course, but the path of least resistance is tempting and it’s chosen more often than we care to admit.
-While we all recognize the need to diagnose a problem properly before taking action, this is more often understood than done.
-As a result, people and organizations tend to find themselves repeating versions of the same mistakes.
+We believe it’s important to invest the necessary time in identifying the root problems in order to come up with a solution like our Syllabus Builder that makes a meaningful difference.

 This is a story about how an investment in the problem can make a big impact on decision-making and solution outcomes.
 It starts, naturally, with the identification of a problem.
 An academic client of ours told us about a reporting requirement that was proving problematic.
 The challenge was that this reporting activity had to be completed at the beginning of the course and there were a very limited number of activities related to the course that could be used.